Ir al contenido

 • 09 - Education

-• The information covers the general government sector.
-The ESA 2010 defines this sector as the set of institutional units which are non-market producers whose production is intended for individual or collective consumption, which are financed by compulsory payments made by units belonging to other sectors and which carry out redistribution operations of national income and wealth.
+• The information covers the public administration sector.
+The ESA 2010 defines this sector as the set of institutional units which are non-market producers whose production is intended for individual or collective consumption, which are financed by compulsory payments made by units belonging to other sectors and which carry out operations for the redistribution of income and national wealth.

 • 3.4 Statistical concepts and definitions

-• The concepts and definitions relating to economic operations are set out in the ESA 2010
+• The concepts and definitions relating to economic operations are contained in the

 • 3.5 Statistical unit

 • The statistical unit is the institutional unit as defined in the ESA 2010.
-In this operation, the institutional units classified in the general government sector and their subsectors are considered.
+In this operation, the institutional units classified in the public administration sector and their subsectors are considered.

-The examples cited by the SEC as institutional units in sector S.13 are as follows:
+The examples cited by the ESA as institutional units included in sector S.13 are as follows:

-(a) Public administration units legally established to exercise a judicial authority over other units in the economic territory, and manage and finance a number of activities, mainly by providing non-market goods and services to the community;
+(a) Government units legally established to exercise judicial authority over other units in the economic territory, and to administer and finance a number of activities, mainly by providing non-market goods and services to the community;

-(b) an institution or quasi-corporation of public administrations, if its production is mainly non-market and is controlled by a unit of public administrations;
+(b) an institution or quasi-society of public administrations, if its production is mainly non-market and is controlled by a unit of public administrations;

-(c) Non-profit institutions with legal personality that are non-market producers and controlled by public administrations;
+(c) Non-profit institutions with legal personality that are non-market producers and are controlled by public administrations;

-(d) Self-employed pension funds, where they have a statutory contribution obligation, and where the public administrations manage the funds with regard to the setting and approval of contributions and benefits.
+(d) Self-employed pension funds, if they have a legal obligation to contribute, and when the public administrations manage the funds with regard to the fixing and approval of contributions and benefits.

 • 3.6 Statistical population

-• The target population is the general government sector and its subsectors.
+• The target population is the public administration sector and its subsectors.

 • 3.7 Geographical scope